MP Estate Planning UK

 When tax is due and why the six-month deadline matters

-Payment is generally due within six months of the end of the month in which death occurred.
-Late payment can attract interest and penalties.
+IHT payment is generally due within six months of the end of the month in which death occurred.
+Late payment attracts interest, and in some cases penalties.
+Crucially, a Grant of Probate will not normally be issued until IHT has been paid or satisfactory arrangements made with HMRC — creating a timing problem.

 Practical problem: an estate may be asset-rich but cash-poor.
-If executors cannot access digital holdings quickly, they may face forced selling at an unfavourable time to meet the bill.
+If executors cannot access digital holdings quickly — because they lack private keys, exchange logins or seed phrases — they may face forced selling of other assets at an unfavourable time, or borrowing to meet the IHT bill before the Grant is issued.
+Some banks offer estate administration loans specifically for this purpose, but the process adds cost and delay.

-• Keep valuation notes showing the date and sources used.
+• Keep valuation notes showing the date, sources and method used.

-• Tell executors where crucial access information sits.
+• Tell your executors exactly where crucial access information is stored.

-Good records reduce the risk of rushed sales and help the process run smoothly for those who must settle the estate.
+Good records and planned access reduce the risk of rushed sales, missed deadlines and unnecessary interest charges for those who must settle the estate.

 Reliefs and exemptions that can reduce inheritance tax on crypto

-Knowing which transfers qualify for relief helps you protect family value and reduce immediate estate bills.
+Knowing which transfers qualify for relief helps you protect family wealth and reduce the IHT bill.
+Crypto assets qualify for the same reliefs as any other property in the estate — no more, no less.

 inheritance tax reliefs